apiman/apiman/README.md

 The project can be built and deployed on a variety of runtime platforms, but if you want to see it in action as quickly as possible try this:

-    $ mvn clean install -Prun-all-jetty8
+    $ mvn clean install -Prun-all-wildfly8

+This maven command will do the following:

+1. A full build of apiman
+2. Download WildFly 8.x
+3. Unpack and configure WildFly 8.x
+4. Deploy the WildFly 8.x version of apiman to WildFly
+5. Launch WildFly

-Then point your browser to the [API Management UI](http://localhost:8080/apiman-dt-ui/) and log in as any of the following users:
+If all goes well, you can point your browser to the [API Management UI](http://localhost:8080/apiman-dt-ui/) and log in as any of the following users:

-* admin/admin
+* admin/admin123!
-* bwayne/bwayne
+* bwayne/bwayne123!
-* ckent/ckent
+* ckent/ckent123!
-* dprince/dprince
+* dprince/dprince123!

 ## Contribute fixes and features